antonioastorino/multiface/README.md

     |    <━━━━━━━━━━      |                    .
 ```

-Reading from FIFO is a blocking operation running on a separate thread.
-If any
+Reading from FIFO is a done when a `POLLIN` event is triggered.
-valid instruction is received, the main thread is asked to take action.
 FIFO instructions should be terminated with a `'\n'`.
 This way, multiple instructions
 can be sent at once but processed sequentially.
 Also, if 2 or more FIFO instructions
 pile up (concatenate), they will still be processed correctly (see examples below).

 Writing to Serial Device is expected to trigger a response (e.g., ACK or ERR).
-Therefore, reading after sending a message is done in non-blocking mode, until
-data is received or the reading operation times out.
+The slave Serial Device can responde with one or messages.
+They will all been accepted as long as the occur within a specified time, or the reading will be considered as completed.

 ## Usage
 As an example, an ESP32 or Arduino UNO can run the program `slave/src/main.cpp`: